 As schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
-As such, governing bodies and proprietors should ensure appropriate filters and appropriate monitoring systems are in place.
+As such, the school's governing bodies ensures appropriate filters and appropriate monitoring systems are in place.

 The Headteacher/ DSL must be notified if the filter has stopped access to a website which would be deemed as potentially harmful/ inappropriate.
 It is the DSL/Headteacher's role to provide the ICT Company with a list of topics which would cause such alarm and which they would need notifying on should these be accessed by a pupil/ staff member.